Living and Dying

 The benefit of this interpretation is that the Judge can more readily control the pace of advancement in their campaigns.
 If he or she does not want players to ascend to greater heights of power quite so quickly, this interpretation of the starting Karma score can aid them in this regard.
 On top of carefully metering out the rewards they hand out in the first place, that is.

 The quirks rules assume that the first interpretation of starting Karma is in play.
 However, if the no free lunch restriction is applied to a campaign, this drastically affects two quirks which are directly related to starting Karma: Karmic Dearth and Karmic Shell.
-When using the no free lunch rules, these quirks should be disallowed, as they're not particularly beneficial (or deleterious) over the long term.
+When using the no free lunch rules, these quirks should be disallowed, as they're not particularly beneficial (or deleterious) over the long-term.

 Perhaps the simplest way to earn Karma is overcoming one's foes.
-One need not bash their opponents' heads in to achieve such a victory, though given the nature of comic books and role playing games in general, this is quite often how people succeed in life.
+One need not bash their opponents' heads in to achieve such a victory, though given the nature of comic books and role-playing games in general, this is quite often how people succeed in life.
 Any significant victory over an opponent allows a character to earn Karma points, based on just how competent that foe happens to be.

 The base amount of Karma a victory will provide is determined by the highest power rank number the vanquished foe possesses.
 A character whose highest rank is her Unearthly (100) mind control, for example, provides a base Karma reward of 100 when defeated.
-If a defeated enemy has a talent or quirk which enhances that highest rank further, raise the base reward by +1 CS (as if her highest rank was Shift X (150)).
+If a defeated enemy has a talent or quirk which enhances that highest rank further, raise the base reward by +1 CS (as if this foe's highest rank was Shift X (150)).